Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + Dell Poweredge R900 4 quad-cores (total of 16 cores at 1.6GHz) and the server compiled in just about 2 minutes.
 + Dell Poweredge 2850 2 dual cores (total of 4 cores at 2.8GHz) compiled in roughly 30 minutes.

-so depending on your system speed (and number of cores) this step could very well take a while to complete.
+So depending on your system speed (and number of cores) this step could very well take a while to complete.
 Once the compile is done and you dont have any errors you can proceed to install it with
 ```bash
 # sudo if not root
 make install